 Inspecting Generator After Transport

-When the portable generator arrives on site, performing basic generator inspection can aid in preventing un-necessary shutdowns (Figure 5).
+When the portable generator arrives on site, performing basic generator inspection can aid in preventing un-necessary shutdowns.
 These steps and inspections include:

 • Generator Location – Generator is located in flat, stable area that allows enough room for second generator.
 Fuel trucks can access generator(s).